 C. In the event of any cancellation, inventory carrying charges will be assessed at a rate of two percent (2%) per month on the value of such inventory until the relevant inventory is disposed of and/or paid for by Buyer.

 16. Service Goods.
-Seller will make comparable Goods available to Buyer for service parts for up to five (5) years following the end of production for the Goods as determined by Seller in its sole discretion.
+Seller will make comparable Goods available to Buyer for service parts for up to five (5) years following the end of serial production for the Goods as determined by Seller in its sole discretion.
 The parties will negotiate in good faith the price, quantity and delivery terms for service parts taking into account the availability and costs of necessary materials, supplies, labor, and other costs for equipment set up, packaging and similar factors.
 Notwithstanding the foregoing, Seller reserves the right to stop manufacturing and supplying service parts and require Buyer to make a one-time final purchase of its services requirements.
 Except as described herein or otherwise required by applicable law, Seller shall have no obligation to manufacture or supply service parts or any literature, materials or other information relating thereto.

 18. Export Restrictions.
-Buyer shall fully comply with all applicable laws and will not resell or otherwise distribute the Goods in any foreign territory where applicable laws would not provide the protections to Seller and the Goods intended under this Contract, or where there is a significant risk that the Goods would fall into the public domain.
+Buyer shall fully comply with all applicable laws and will not resell or otherwise distribute the Goods in any foreign territory where applicable laws would not provide the protections to Seller and the Goods intended under the Contract, or where there is a significant risk that the Goods would fall into the public domain.
 Buyer will comply with all applicable export and re-export control laws, rules, and regulations.
-Specifically, Buyer covenants that it shall not, directly or indirectly, sell, export, re-export, transfer, divert, or otherwise dispose of any products, software, or technology (including products derived from or based on such technology) received from Seller under this Contract to any destination, entity, or person prohibited by the laws or regulations of the United States, without obtaining prior authorization from the competent government authorities as required by those laws, rules, and regulations.
+Specifically, Buyer covenants that it shall not, directly or indirectly, sell, export, re-export, transfer, divert, or otherwise dispose of any Technical Information, products, software, or technology (including products derived from or based on such technology) received from Seller under the Contract to any destination, entity, or person prohibited by the laws or regulations of the United States, without obtaining prior authorization from the competent government authorities as required by those laws, rules, and regulations.
 Buyer will indemnify, to the fullest extent permitted by law, Seller from and against any fines or penalties that may arise as a result of Buyer’s breach of this provision.
-This export control clause shall survive termination or cancellation of this Contract.
+This export control clause shall survive termination or cancellation of the Contract.

 19. Disputes.
-This Contract shall be governed by and interpreted under the laws of the State of Michigan, without regard to its conflicts of laws principles, and the United Nations Convention on Contracts for the International Sales of Goods shall not apply.
-The parties will first endeavor to resolve through good faith negotiations any dispute arising under this Contract.
-However, if a dispute cannot be resolved within a reasonable time through good faith negotiations, the parties agree that any claim or dispute between them or against any agent, employee, successor, or assign of the other, whether related to this Contract or otherwise, and any claim or dispute related to this Contract or the relationship or duties contemplated under this Contract, including the validity of this arbitration clause, shall be resolved by binding arbitration in the English language administered by the JAMS International Arbitration Rules then in effect.
+The Contract shall be governed by and interpreted under the laws of the State of Michigan, without regard to its conflicts of laws principles, and the United Nations Convention on Contracts for the International Sales of Goods shall not apply.
+The parties will first endeavor to resolve through good faith negotiations any dispute arising under the Contract.
+However, if a dispute cannot be resolved within a reasonable time through good faith negotiations, the parties agree that any claim or dispute between them or against any agent, employee, successor, or assign of the other, whether related to the Contract or otherwise, and any claim or dispute related to the Contract or the relationship or duties contemplated under the Contract, including the validity of this arbitration clause, shall be resolved by binding arbitration in the English language administered by the JAMS International Arbitration Rules then in effect.
 The arbitration proceeding shall take place in Grand Rapids, Michigan.
-Notwithstanding any other choice of law by the parties contained in this Contract or elsewhere, the parties’ agreement to arbitrate shall be governed by the Federal Arbitration Act, (9 U.S.C.
+Notwithstanding any other choice of law by the parties contained in the Contract or elsewhere, the parties’ agreement to arbitrate shall be governed by the Federal Arbitration Act, (9 U.S.C.
 Sections 1-16).
 Any award of the arbitrator(s) may be entered as a judgment in any court having jurisdiction; provided, however, without limiting the foregoing, Buyer irrevocably submits and agrees to jurisdiction of the state and federal courts sitting in Grand Rapids, Michigan.

 20. Taxes.
-Sales, use, occupation, excise, VAT and any other tariffs, duties or taxes (“Taxes”) that may be imposed by any taxing authority upon the production, sale or use of the Goods are not included in the price and such taxes or any costs in connection therewith, wherever levied and whether imposed before or after payment of invoice, shall be paid by Buyer.
+Sales, use, occupation, excise, VAT and any other tariffs, duties or taxes (“Taxes”) that may be imposed by any taxing authority upon the production, sale or use of the Goods are not included in the price and such Taxes or any costs in incurred in connection therewith, wherever levied and whether imposed before or after payment of invoice, shall be paid by Buyer.

 22. Assignment and Delegation.
-No right or interest in this Contract shall be delegated or assigned by Buyer without the written permission of Seller.
+No right or interest in the Contract shall be delegated or assigned by Buyer without the prior written permission of Seller.
 Any attempt at assignment or delegation shall be void unless made in conformity with this paragraph.
 Buyer warrants that it is purchasing for its own account and not as an agent.
 A sale of a substantial portion of Buyer’s assets or a material change in the direct or indirect ownership or control of Buyer (including control of more than twenty-five percent (25%) of Buyer’s equity interests), any merger or consolidation directly or indirectly involving Buyer, or any other substantial change in Buyer’s organization shall be deemed an assignment by Buyer (“Change of Control”).
 The Contract shall inure to the benefit of the parties’ permitted successors and assigns.

 24. Waiver.
 The failure of either party to enforce any right or remedy provided in the Contract or by law on a particular occasion will not be deemed a waiver of that right or remedy on a subsequent occasion or a waiver of any other right or remedy.

 25. Entire Agreement.
-The Contract constitutes the entire agreement between the parties with respect to its subject matter, and supersedes all prior oral or written representations or agreement by the parties with respect to the subject matter of the Contract, including Buyer’s request for quotation and Seller’s quotation unless specifically incorporated in the Contract and agreed by Seller in a signed writing.
+The Contract constitutes the entire agreement between the parties with respect to its subject matter, and supersedes all prior oral or written representations or agreement by the parties with respect to the subject matter of the Contract, including, without limitation, Buyer’s request for quote/proposal unless specifically incorporated in the Contract and agreed by Seller in a signed writing.
 No subsequent terms, conditions, understandings or agreements purporting to modify the terms of the Contract will be binding unless in writing and signed by both parties; provided, however, that notwithstanding the foregoing, the parties hereby acknowledge and agree that Seller may modify these Terms and Conditions of Sale from time to time by posting revisions to Seller’s (or its affiliate’s) website at https://flexfab.com/terms-and-... (or any successor thereto) prior to the date when any such modification shall become effective, and such revised Terms and Conditions of Sale shall apply to all new or revised orders or releases issued on or after the effective date thereof, and Buyer further acknowledges and agrees it is responsible to review such Seller website periodically.